-- 1. Set-up: The OC will supply upload instructions on the first day, which teams must use and follow to be able to run their agents.
-Teams will be given the opportunity to upload and test their agents on the competition system before the start of each round.
-When a round is started, it will no longer be possible to upload or make changes to the agents, until all matches of that round have been played. - 2.
-Start/end: The matches will be started automatically by a competition managing system.
+1. Set-up: The OC will supply upload instructions on the first day, which teams must use and follow to run their agents.
+Teams will be allowed to upload and test their agents on the competition system before the start of each round.
+When a round is started, it will no longer be possible to upload or make changes to the agents until all matches of that round have been played.

+2. Start/end: A competition managing system will automatically start the matches.
 Teams are required to provide scripts named start.sh and kill.sh for running and terminating their team.
-All players of a team must be running in less than 3 seconds when start.sh is executed.
-Additionally, each team must provide scripts named start_penalty_kicker.sh and start_penalty_goalie.sh to run their penalty kicker and goalie respectively.
-The IP address that the agents should connect to is given as the first parameter to the start scripts.
-Examples of start and kill scripts can be found on the SSL wiki. - 3.
-Team format: A match is played by two teams of 11 players.
+All team players must run in less than 3 seconds when start.sh is executed.
+Additionally, each team must provide a script named start_penalty.sh to run their penalty kicker and goalie in a single script.
+The IP address the agents should connect to is the first parameter to the start scripts.
+Examples of start and kill scripts can be found on the SSIM3D wiki.

+3. Team format: Two teams of 11 players play a match.
 A match may not start if either team consists of fewer players.
 Each match consists of two halves of five minutes each.
 After the first half, the teams switch sides.
 Each player can select any available agent models, possibly forming a heterogeneous team.
 The details of the available models were previously announced.
-The possible team composition is described in the heterogeneous player section of this document. - 4.
-Representation: For a match, each team has the chance to appoint a single team member as the team's representative.
-This representative should announce herself to the referee before the start of the match; otherwise it is assumed that the team has none for this match.
-During the match, only the team's representative can approach the referee. - 5.
-Forfeiting rule: We define forfeiting as refusing to make a good faith effort to participate in a scheduled game.
+The possible team composition is described in the heterogeneous player section of this document.

+4. Representation: For a match, each team can appoint a single team member as the team's representative.
+This representative should announce himself to the referee before the start of the match; otherwise, it is assumed that the team has none for this match.
+During the match, only the team's representative can approach the referee.

+5. Forfeiting rule: We define forfeiting as refusing to make a good-faith effort to participate in a scheduled game.
 A team that forfeits is disqualified from the competition.
-In round-robins, when a team forfeits all the scores will be 3x0 against this team.
-In a knock-out round the teams who forfeits will be replaced by the next team in the rank from previous round. - 6.
-Faulty agents: When a match has started and an agent shows clearly abnormal behavior or gets disconnected, the following rules apply: - If this occurs in the first 30 seconds of the match, the match will be restarted up to 2 times.
-In the case of abnormal behavior, the team's representative is responsible for notifying the referee, who will make the binding decision whether to restart the game on his own discretion. - If the problem persists after restarts, the team's representative can ask the referee for a 2-minute time-out to fix the problem.
-A fix may include the use of a binary from a previous round. - If the problem still persists after the time-out, or if it occurs after the first 30 seconds of the match the game will continue.
-If due to the problem the team ends up with less than the minimum number of players, the match will result in a win by the average score against this team but at least 1:0.
+In round robins, when a team forfeits, all the scores will be 3x0 against this team.
+In a knock-out round, the teams who forfeit will be replaced by the next team in the rank from the previous round.

+6. Faulty agents: When a match has started, and an agent shows clearly abnormal behavior or gets disconnected, the following rules apply:

+- If this occurs in the first 30 seconds, the match will be restarted up to 2 times.
+In the case of abnormal behavior, the team's representative is responsible for notifying the referee, who will decide whether to restart the game at his own discretion. - If the problem persists after restarts, the team's representative can ask the referee for a 4-minute time-out to fix the problem.
+A fix may include the use of a binary from a previous round. - If the problem persists after the time-out, or if it occurs after the first 30 seconds of the match, the game will continue.
+If, due to the problem, the team ends up with less than the minimum number of players, the match will result in a win by the average score against this team but at least 1:0.